appliedoceansciences/borealis_sbc/readme.md

 If the main network is not found on the Pi on boot, networks added in the `Edit a connection` will be used.

+## Project-specific installation

+Prior to running the included `install.sh`, you should have cloned this repository, `apt install`ed git, and run `git submodule update --init` in this repository.
+Then, as root (obtainable with `sudo -i` after running the above instructions), run the included `./install.sh` from within this directory.